cgspeck/fabric_press/README.rst

 This application is subject to the revised 3-clause BSD license, as set out in the LICENSE  file found in the top-level directory of this distribution.
 USE AT YOUR OWN RISK AND ONLY AFTER TAKING A BACKUP.
-RUNNING IN DEDUPE MODE MAY ERASE NON-SELECTED FILES.